 Two people hospitalized after crash at Erbs Road and Wilmot Line

-Two people were taken to hospital with injuries following a collision involving four vehicles at Erbs Road and Wilmot Line Thursday evening, police say.
+Two people were taken to hospital following a collision at Erbs Road and Wilmot Line Thursday evening.

+Waterloo regional police were called to the area around 6 p.m. and say four vehicles were involved.

+According to a news release, two women from a Toyota Camry involved in the crash were taken to hospital with minor injuries.

 Waterloo regional police were using a remote piloted vehicle in the area, near the Waterloo-Wilmot boundary, to assist in the investigation.